Organizational alignment is about empowering employees to make decisions.

-Drucker advocated that organizations of all kinds (for profit and nonprofit alike) make sure that all of their knowledge workers think and act as executives, by which he simply meant that they enjoy operational autonomy and decision making authority within the scope of their responsibility.
+Drucker advocated that organizations of all kinds (for-profit and nonprofit alike) make sure that all of their knowledge workers think and act as executives.
+For him, this simply means that they enjoy operational autonomy and decision-making authority within the scope of their responsibility.
 Distributing this kind of agency widely across an organization can unleash an organization’s capacity to perform while simultaneously giving motivation and meaning to all those whose contributions yield that performance.

-A key component of alignment is translating an organization’s core values into behaviors and decisions on the part of every contributing member of the organization.
+A key component of alignment is translating an organization’s core values into behaviors and decisions on the part of every member of the organization.
 This translation takes effort and continuous reinforcement.

 How does values-based alignment support intrinsic motivation?

 The values act as a “constitution” by which everyone can evaluate decisions.
 Everyone can and should question a practice or directive if they feel it conflicts with the stated values of the organization.
 The freedom to act on principle, to feel confident speaking up and making decisions, is intrinsically motivating for people and it can unlock previously untapped creative and human potential.

-Why is this gamechanging?
+Why is this game-changing?

 Re-thinking cultural fit around a values framework can improve both diversity and equity in an organization’s workforce.
-“The language of ‘fit’ often serves as a justification for homogeneity,” Nicole Ivy writes in the most recent issue of Museum (from the American Alliance of Museums).
+“The language of ‘fit’ often serves as a justification for homogeneity,” Nicole Ivy writes in a recent issue of Museum (from the American Alliance of Museums).
 That means biases towards people of certain backgrounds in hiring, retention, and partnerships.
 Re-thinking fit can also empower people to participate more actively in the daily life of the organization.
 In a recent alignment process with one of our museum clients, it emerged that the security guards connected deeply with the values of the institution.
 Given their frontline proximity to visitors, they felt they had much more to offer than they were asked to.
 Today, they are included in the briefs for upcoming exhibitions and empowered to play a more active role in the exhibition space.